pelkmanslab/CellProfilerPelkmans/README.md

 ## Dependencies ##

-Some CP modules depend on Matlab code that resides outside of this repository - specifically in [PelkmansLibrary](https://github.com/pelkmanslab/PelkmansLibrary).
+Some CellProfilerPelkmans modules depend on Matlab code that resides outside of this repository - specifically in [PelkmansLibrary](https://github.com/pelkmanslab/PelkmansLibrary).
 This is also part of each iBRAIN_UZH release.

 ## After installation